SCIFIHISTORY.NET

 When he's not augmenting his own reality with chemical substances best left unexplored, Andy Dick can be a talented actor.
 Exhibit A: his appearance on Star Trek: Voyager as EMH-2 Dr. Bradley.
 Dick was born on this day in 1965.

-The delicious Michelle Hurd (above center) apparently has an on-again/off-again affair with genre entertainment.
-Though much of her resume is more conventional work, since launching a career in 1989 she's still managed to book screen time in Justice League of America (1997), Beyond Belief: Fact or Fiction, Terminator 3: Redemption (video game), Charmed, FlashForward, Jessica Jones, Daredevil, and Ash vs. Evil Dead.
+The delicious Michelle Hurd apparently has an on-again/off-again affair with genre entertainment.
+Though much of her resume is more conventional work, since launching a career in 1989 she's still managed to book screen time in Justice League of America (1997), Beyond Belief: Fact or Fiction, Terminator 3: Redemption (video game), Charmed, FlashForward, Jessica Jones, Daredevil, Ash vs. Evil Dead, and Star Trek: Picard.
 Hurd was born on this day in 1966.

 There was a time wherein Kiefer Sutherland couldn't quite garner A-List projects like Fox TV's 24 or ABC TV's Designated Survivor, but he still garnered positive attention in anything he committed to.
 In fact, he played a bit 'creepier than usual' aboard the SciFi/Cult flick, Dark City (1998).
 Sutherland was born on this day in 1966.